 Enter LADY MACBETH

+Owl Shrieks

 LADY MACBETH

 That which hath made them drunk hath made me bold; What hath quenched them hath given me fire.
-Hark!
+(Shouting) Hark!
 Peace!
 It was the owl that shrieked, the fatal bellman, Which gives the stern’st good-night.
 He is about it: The doors are open; and the surfeited grooms Do mock their charge with snores: I have drugged their possets, That death and nature do contend about them, Whether they live or die.

 MACBETH